Paradoxxs/Cybersecurity/Windows.md

 #### Where
 Same command as in linux.

+#### tasklist
+list the current task / process
+-m allows you to list the dll the process has loaded.

 #### regsrv32
 Stands for Microsoft register server. it's used to register and unregister object linking and embedding controls like dll files and OCX files. by using the command regsrv32 -s <file name of the dll to be loaded> will tells windows in load that specific dll file.
 This can be easily be exploited by having the system load an dll with malware in it.